hyeomans-cisco/sdwan_build/README.md

    shared credentials line.
 4. key_name is the name of the private key you have created for accessing resources in AWS.
 At this time you'll have to create it ahead of time.
+5. There is a provisioner that runs for the vManage that will take several minutes to connect and may time out.
+This provisioner is an attempt to get past the intial boot where it asks to select the secondary disk, format it and reload.
+Otherwise this will have to be done manually.
+       To do manually ssh into the vManage and then select 1, then y (for yes) to format and let it reboot.

 Future additions will include provisioning that will call ansible to create all of the certificates from the vMAnage host as well as an